gnir/OligoLego/README.md

 Requirements:
 You would need MATLAB (MathWorks), or to run the Appending tool through a cluster that has MATLAB.

+Downlaods:
+To run the Appending tool you would need to download the 'Appending' folder

 Settings:
 You should add the Appending folder (with all its functions) to your MATLAB startup (startup.m).
 If you do not have a 'startup.m' file (should be in your MATLAB folder), you can download the 'AppendingStartup.m' (https://github.com/gnir/OligoLego/) and save it as startup.m in your MATLAB folder.